 BPR currently provides recreation to a city population of 108,091 (including the CU Boulder student population).
-While Boulder's population growth is limited and less than statewide averages, in line with planned growth, the City of Boulder is expected to grow to approximately 123,000 by 2040.
-Not only is the population within city limits expected to increase, but about 1 million additional people are expected to move to the Denver region, with another 1 million moving to the northern Front Range, which includes Fort Collins, Longmont, and surrounding areas, by 2040.
-As an employment center drawing from both areas, Boulder is expecting an increase of 14,000 employees in the community by 2040, which will increase usage and in turn create additional stress on Boulder's parks and recreation system.
+While Boulder's population growth is limited and less than statewide averages, the city population is expected to grow to approximately 123,000 by 2040.
+Not only is the population within city limits expected to increase, but about 1 million additional people are expected to move to the Denver region, with another 1 million moving to the northern Front Range, which includes Fort Collins, Longmont and other municipalities, by 2040.
+As an employment center drawing from the Front Range, Boulder is anticipating an increase of 14,000 employees in the community by 2040, which will increase usage and in turn create additional stress on Boulder's parks and recreation system.

-According to the U.S. Census American Community Survey, the majority of Boulder's population is White (87.7%).
-The city has a higher percentage of Asian community members (7%) than Boulder County, the state and even the nation.
+According to the U.S. Census American Community Survey, the majority of Boulder's population is white (87.7%).
+The city has a higher percentage of Asian community members (7% total) than Boulder County and the state of Colorado.
 Black or African American community members make up 1.3% of the population, 0.2% are American Indian or Alaska Native, and 1.6% are other races.
-In terms of ethnicity, approximately 10% of community members are of Hispanic or Latino origin (of any race).
+In terms of ethnicity, approximately 10% of community members are of Hispanic or Latinx origin (of any race).

 Projections for changes to the composition of the population by race are not calculated for counties or municipalities; however, the Colorado State Demography Office developed a statewide forecast in October 2011 through 2030.
 Populations of Black, Asian/Pacific Islander, and American Indian remain relatively stable in proportion to all other races.
 Additionally, based on state-wide projections, there will be a significant increase in the Latinx community population - growing from 10% of the total population in 2019 to potentially just over 30% by 2040.
-The same trend may not unfold in the same way in Boulder, but the nationwide trend of a burgeoning Hispanic population will very likely influence the city and BPR amenities, facilities and programs.
-Boulder County's population is also aging.
+The state forecast may not be realized in Boulder, but the nationwide trend of an increasing Hispanic population will very likely influence the city and BPR amenities, facilities and programs.
+Boulder County's population is aging.
 By 2040, the current percentage of community members aged 60 and older will nearly double to make up 28% of the county's total population.